roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 # Background

-The following instructions are a little pendantic.
+The following instructions are a little pedantic.
 I originally wrote these instructions to help facilitate a common environment for some of the engineers on my team who were coming over from an operations only background.
 No CLI or little coding experience.

 ---
 # Trackpad Configuration